 Administrative Council Chairpersons: Joshua Pretlow, Jr., David Goodrich, Gene Corson, Shelley Barlow,

-*** (above is for church Information that may need adding of more names)
+*** (The above is for church Information that may need the addition of more names)

-+++ Excerpted mainly from, “Wesley Chapel United Methodist Church 1850-2000: A Brief History”, Written by Katherine and Frank Spady, Members of Wesley Chapel.
++++ Excerpted mainly from “Wesley Chapel United Methodist Church 1850-2000: A Brief History, Written by Katherine and Frank Spady, Members of Wesley Chapel.
 Excerpts made by Beverly Whitley for the GCHF project in 2011.
-Information that is after the year 2000 and some since 1958, entered as remembered by Beverly Rogers Whitley, a member of Wesley Chapel, with help from involved people and families.
-Many active members’ names may not be included only by lack of memory or by accident.
+Information from after the year 2000, as well as some from as early as 1958, was entered as remembered by Beverly Rogers Whitley, a member of Wesley Chapel, with assistance from involved individuals and families.
+The names of many active members may not be included due to a lack of memory or an error.